Helium production in the United States: History

 In 1903, an oil exploration well at Dexter, Kansas, produced a gas that would not burn.
 Kansas state geologist Erasmus Haworth took samples of the gas back to the University of Kansas at Lawrence where chemists Hamilton Cady and David McFarland discovered that gas contained 1.84 percent helium.
 This led to further discoveries of helium-bearing natural gas in Kansas.

 The military was interested in helium for balloons and dirigibles.
-The US Army built the first helium extraction plant in 1915 at Petrolia, Texas, where a large natural gas field averaged nearly 1 percent helium.
+The US Army built the first helium-extraction plant in 1915 at Petrolia, Texas, where a large natural gas field averaged nearly 1 percent helium.
 The United States Navy established three experimental helium plants during World War I, to recover enough helium to supply barrage balloons with the non-flammable, lighter-than-air gas.
 Two of the experimental plants were north of Fort Worth, Texas, and recovered helium from natural gas piped in from the Petrolia oil field in Clay County, Texas.

 The Mineral Leasing Act of 1920, which provided for oil and gas leasing on federal land, reserved all helium contained in natural gas on federal land to the government.
+This was followed by the Helium Act of 1925, which banned the export of helium, "a mineral resource pertaining to the national defense".
+However, after the loss of the USS Akron in 1933 and the USS Macon in 1935, military use of helium declined significantly.
+A lease agreement was reached in 1936 with the Goodyear–Zeppelin Corporation, providing helium for commercial aviation, and in 1937 Congress amended the Helium Act to allow for sale of helium produced in excess of U.S. governmental needs.
+The biggest potential customer, however, was Nazi Germany, which wanted to replace the hydrogen responsible for the Hindenburg disaster with non-flammable helium.
+A contract for 18 e6cuft of helium was approved, but Secretary of the Interior Harold Ickes blocked export of the gas due to its potential for military use.

-During World War II, military demand for helium rose, so the federal government built a number of new helium extraction plants.
+During World War II, military demand for helium rose, so the federal government built a number of new helium-extraction plants.
 One such plant was at Shiprock, New Mexico, to recover helium from gas at the Rattlesnake Field.
 Gas from the Rattlesnake field, like that of a number of other fields in the Four Corners area, contained mostly nitrogen and very little hydrocarbons, and was produced exclusively for the helium.